Skip to content

 Create a Dataset

-Navigate to the policy you would like to create a Dataset for, then click on New Dataset.
+• Navigate to DATASETS tab in the policy you would like to create a Dataset for, then click on New Dataset.

 Dataset Creation from policy view

-2. Select the Agent Group and Sink(s) Select Agent Group
+2. Select the Agent Group and Sink(s) and click Create

-The policy will be sent in real time to the Agents in the Agent Group and begin running.
+• The policy will be sent in real time to the Agents in the Agent Group and begin running.
+Select Agent Group

 Check Orb Health

-Orb objects have status variables whose functions are to help you understand the health of your system.
-Below is a guide to the correct interpretations of each status.
+Orb objects have variables status whose functions are to help you understand the health of your system.
+A guide on how to interpret this is provided below.

 Agent Status